ahmetcanisik/mydomainlist/README.md

-# My Domains List
+# My Domain List

 > [!NOTE]
-> ⌚ The activity status of domain names was last checked on: `2024-07-07 14:38`
+> ⌚ The activity status of domain names was last checked on: `2024-07-07 14:41`
 > ❌ Purchased Domains : `1`
 > ✅ Available Domains : `1`